maxtaco/house-divided-tickers/README.md

    1. Adjusted Close (not sure what this means)
    1. Difference in price on the day (close - open)
    1. Percentage difference in price ( (close - open)/open )
-* Run it yourself on your Mac, but it require Python v3
+* Run it yourself on your Mac; make sure that Python v3 is installed and is in your path.
+* As I noted in email, `LEH` or Lehman Brothers is *not* available, since Yahoo removes quote data (or makes it inaccessible) one a stock is delisted.
+* To "fudge" the LEH data, see this graph: http://tinyurl.com/cmalgze